-Changes to the activity start and end dates may be approved through an exchange of emails between DFAT and the Australian Host Organisation.
+Changes to the Fellows may be approved through email exchange between DFAT and the Australian Host Organisation.
 All other changes to the Agreement will only be effective if agreed to in writing and signed by both parties in the form of a Deed of Amendment.

 Which visa should Fellows apply for?

 The new visa title for DFAT sponsored awardees is Student Visa (subclass 500) – Foreign Affairs sponsored sector.